-Chihuahuas are so cute and may owners of these adorable little dogs wouldn’t have it any other way.
-However, there is a caveat: These pups are known around the world for being hard to potty train.
+Chihuahuas are so cute, and many owners of these adorable little dogs wouldn’t have it any other way.
+However, there is a caveat: These pups are known worldwide for being hard to potty train.
 Why is this?
-And, what can we as chihuahua owners do to get this problem under control?
-That is why I am going to answer your question “Why are Chihuahuas So Hard to potty train“
+And, what can we, as chihuahua owners, do to get this problem under control?
+That is why I will answer your question, “Why are Chihuahuas So Hard to potty train.”

-These are the things we will discuss in today’s article so that you and your beloved chihuahua enjoy a sanitary and clean home where everybody “goes” at the right time!
+We will discuss these things in today’s article so that you and your beloved chihuahua enjoy a sanitary and clean home where everybody “goes” at the right time!

-Let’s understand one thing: Chihuahuas are very smart and can be trained so long as you are consistent and treat your dog with patience, offering lots of praise when warranted.
+Let’s understand one thing: Chihuahuas are brilliant and can be trained so long as you are consistent and treat your dog patiently, offering lots of praise when warranted.

-Perhaps the biggest issue of training a chihuahua to go outside for the potty is that they are so small.
-Even smaller dogs like a french bulldog are easier to see when they are circling around, sniffing, looking for a place to go potty.
-Meanwhile, a chihuahua is so small that it is harder to see when they are getting ready to eliminate.
+Their small size is perhaps the biggest issue in training a chihuahua to go outside for the potty is their small size.
+Even smaller dogs, like a French bulldog, are easier to see when they are circling, sniffing, and looking for a place to go potty.
+Meanwhile, a chihuahua is so tiny that it is harder to see when they are getting ready to eliminate it.

-Your goal as a pet owner is to keep a very close eye on your puppy, so they can be house trained.
+Your goal as a pet owner is to keep a close eye on your puppy so it can be house-trained.

 First, Let’s Rule Out Medical Issues

 For instance, spaying early may cause urine leakage.
-It happens to only a small percentage of pups, but it could very well be the reasoning behind the leaking.
-It happens if a dog is spayed before the first time they go into heat.
+It happens to only a tiny percentage of pups, but it could be the reason behind the leaking.
+It occurs if a dog is spayed before the first time they go into heat.

 Another cause could be a UTI.
 Urinary tract infections lead to incontinence and a frequent need to go.
-If your chihuahua is urinating more than usual or has some strange behaviors related to urination you haven’t seen before, you may wish to perform a urine test with your vet so you can know if it is a UTI or not.
-This affects females differently than males, as a female dog has a wider, shorter urethra as compared to a male.
+Suppose your chihuahua is urinating more than usual or has some strange behaviors related to urination you haven’t seen before.
+In that case, you may wish to perform a urine test with your vet so you can know if it is a UTI or not.
+This affects females differently than males, as a female dog has a more expansive, shorter urethra than a male.
 However, do not misunderstand: males can contract a UTI just as females can.

-All in all, just talk to a vet if you have tried your best at potty training, been consistent and offered praise.
-The issue could be something that you need medicine or some other medical help with.
+Talk to a vet if you have tried your best at potty training, been consistent, and offered praise.
+The issue could be that you need medicine or some other medical help.

 Smaller Dogs, Greater Sensitivity

 Much like humans, dogs are not fans of punishment.
-Raised voices, rolled up newspapers, rubbing noses in waste…these are things that we absolutely should NEVER do as dog owners or trainers.
+Raised voices, rolled up newspapers, rubbed noses in waste…these are things we should NEVER do as dog owners or trainers.
 You would be angry and afraid if someone treated you this way-don’t do it to a dog.

-If your dog becomes afraid of going to the potty in any way, they may sneak away to do their business in a place they deem to be safe, and you end up becoming more upset when you find various spots of poop and urine around the home.
+If your dog becomes afraid of going to the potty in any way, they may sneak away to do their business in a place they deem safe, and you become more upset when you find various poop and urine around the home.
 This makes it a lot harder to potty train your chihuahua.

 Be sure you keep praise at a level comfortable for your pup and offer a treat after a job well done.
-It is a nice, non-verbal way to praise your dog and will have them associating potty time with a positive feeling.
+It is an excellent, non-verbal way to praise your dog and will have them associating potty time with a positive feeling.

 You might even give them a long leash if you live in a busy area.
 Opt for a long leash with an extendable feature, or hook two smaller ones together.
-This way, they can have some privacy while they go and you can stand there calmly, and offer some praise when they finally come back.
-Be sure to verify your long leash does not break any city laws-some cities, for instance, allow only a 6ft leash maximum.
+This way, they can have some privacy while they go, and you can stand there calmly and offer praise when they finally return.
+Be sure to verify your long leash does not break any city laws-some.
+Cities, for instance, allow only a 6ft leash maximum.

 No, I am not talking about the hot dog with the chili sauce on it-rather, the phenomenon of chihuahuas getting cold thanks to their small size.
-The chihuahua has a coat that is not long, fluffy or particularly furry-and this leads them to get cold easier than a bigger dog.
+The chihuahua has a coat that is not long, fluffy, or particularly furry-and this leads them to get hard and more accessible than a giant dog.

 Tiny Dogs, Greater Need To Go

 So, bearing that in mind, it is easier to understand your dog’s mannerisms and needs to go to the bathroom.
-Helping your dog get crate trained is another way to help him or she hold their poo while they wait to go out with you.
+Helping your dog get crate trained is another way to help them hold their poo while they wait to go out with you.

 Let’s Talk Crate Training a Chihuahua (See crate prices on Amazon)